hpe-dev-incubator/hpe-dev-portal/content/blog/infrastructure-as-code-on-hpe-greenlake-using-terraform.md

 The HPE GreenLake ecosystem provides solutions for several top workloads such as containers, Machine Learning, private cloud, virtual machines, SAP HANA, HPC, VDI and many more.
 This page on [HPE GreenLake cloud services and ecosystem](https://www.hpe.com/us/en/greenlake/services.html) provides a complete list.
 The ecosystem also leverages many technologies from HPE partners such as Microsoft, VMware, SAP, Nutanix, Veeam and others.

-## HPE GreenLake for Private Cloud Service
+## HPE GreenLake for private cloud

 One of the options provided by HPE GreenLake is to make it easy for customers to order and operate a private cloud with a mix of virtual machines, containers, and physical servers.
-This is exactly what the Private Cloud Service is all about.
+This is exactly what the private cloud Service is all about.
 This service allows customers to point and click to create resources such as virtual machines.
 It also provides access via a public API, allowing developers to use  an Infrastructure-as-Code type of tool to automate provisioning, for example using Terraform.

 ## Terraform